devdeliw/coral/readme.md

 **COre** **R**ust **A**rchitecture for **L**inear-algebra — *pure Rust BLAS*

-This is a work-in-progress project aiming to reach *~70–80%* of BLAS performance while remaining 100% Rust.
+This is a project aiming to be comparable to BLAS performance while remaining 100% Rust.

 Core Level-1 and Level-2 routines are implemented.
 Some outperform [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and